ameeshi25bai10220-oss/Expense-Tracker-/statement.md

 ## 1. Problem Statement

-The primary challenge addressed by this project is financial unawareness and budget overshoot due to poor tracking.
-Individuals often struggle to maintain a clear, real-time understanding of their monthly financial status, relying on historical data rather than proactive guidance.
-Existing solutions are often cumbersome or overly complex.
-The core need is for a simple, actionable, and predictive budgeting tool that provides immediate feedback and actionable metrics to prevent budget failure.
+Financial ignorance and budget overruns brought on by inadequate tracking are the main issues this project attempts to address.
+People frequently find it difficult to keep track of their monthly financial situation in real time, depending more on past information than on proactive advice.
+Current solutions are frequently too complicated or time-consuming.
+In order to avoid budget failure, there is a fundamental need for a straightforward, practical, and predictive budgeting tool that offers quick feedback and useful metrics.

 ## 2. Scope of the Project